egorsv1985/rsschool-cv/cv.md

 ## Education

 I am a student at the front-end development department of Rolling Scopes School.
-Also completed a course on the layout in it-incubator.
+Also took a course in layout at the it incubator.

 ## Language
 Russian - native